-In 2016, the U.S. Coast Guard reported 4,463 boating accidents that resulted in 2,903 injuries and 701 fatalities.
-With staggering numbers such as these, you may wonder how so many incidents occurred.
-To help you avoid a preventable accident, we've listed the top three ways to prevent one from occurring.
+In 2018, the U.S. Coast Guard reported 4,145 boating accidents that resulted in 2,511 injuries and 633 fatalities.
+With numbers such as these, you may wonder what can be done to keep YOU from being a statistic.

 We've listed the top three ways to help prevent a boating accident:

 Most of us know that it's illegal to drink and drive a car.
 But did you know the same rules apply to boats?

 In fact, the blood alcohol content (BAC) limit for those operating a boat is 0.08 - the same as driving on the road.
 Alcohol use was the leading-known contributing factor in fatal boating accidents for 2018.